- 1Spain: An attractive country for investment

 - Exhibit VI - VAT case study

-The Dutch company TPC, B.V. posted one of its employees to Spain in September 2021.
-This employee worked in the Netherlands until August 2020.
-The salary of the employee corresponding to the September-December period amounts to €12,000, and is paid by the Spanish branch.
+The Dutch company TPC, B.V. posted one of its employees to Spain in September 2022.
+This employee worked in the Netherlands until August of the same year.
+The employee’s salary corresponding to the September-December period amounts to €12,000, and is paid by the Spanish branch.
 The employee continues making contributions to the Dutch Social Security System, amounting to €800 for those four months.

 In addition, the employee opened a bank account in Spain and he received interest amounting to €100 and bore a withholding tax of €21 on said interest.